Updated Fri Apr 22, 2022

 A home-grown Austin immersive experience in Native Hostel downtown.
 Local artists teamed up to create this unique and Instagram-ready space in the back room of the coolest and hippest bar-venue-hostel in town.
 Projections, strange rooms, and interactivity.
 Plus a bar.

 The Art of Ice Cream Experience (Closed)

-This was located in the Red River district in downtown Austin, but it closed during the pandemic.
+Not to be confused with the Museum of Ice Cream (above), this was located in the Red River district in downtown Austin, but it closed during the pandemic.

 The FOMO Factory (Closed)